Pound-to-Euro Consensus Forecast: On Course to Meet Q1 Target

 The first formal checkpoint for those year-ahead projections falls at the end of the first quarter, meaning there remains sufficient time for spot to converge toward the institutional median.

 Consensus forecast targets are derived from a survey of over 30 investment banks and give a highly credible set of targets to aim for.
-They are available on request from Horizon Currency.
+The results are available on request from Horizon Currency.

-That matters because the January survey showed a clear downward revision trend compared to the prior poll, signalling that analysts had turned more cautious on sterling’s trajectory through 2026.
+The 2026 year-ahead survey of pound to euro exchange rate forecasts showed a clear downward revision compared to the prior poll conducted at the end of Q3 2025, signalling that analysts had turned more cautious on sterling’s trajectory through 2026.

 "Optimists are few and far between as the government tumbles into another leadership crisis and global uncertainty levels remain high.
 The pound’s recent gains look fragile," says Karl Schamotta, analyst at Corpay.

-GBP/EUR orbits within a realistic convergence band, meaning the aggregated forecast remains viable rather than invalidated.
+GBP/EUR currently orbits within a realistic convergence band, meaning the aggregated forecast remains viable rather than invalidated.

 But when more than 30 global institutions combine their macro models, rate assumptions and political risk assessments, the median outcome becomes statistically more robust than any single house view.